 The bosses in Syphon Filter do this.
 When they go off at Logan's feelings for Lian, it's pretty effective.

-Oh, gods, Kid Icarus: Uprising is absolutely horrible for this.
-First, there's Pit's usual chatter with Palutenaand later Viridi.
-Most of the bosses are sentient characters as well, and damn if every speaking character in this game isn't Friendly Enemies with Pit.
+In Kid Icarus: Uprising they don't just talk throughout the boss fights, but the entire level too.
+In a World of Ham, this can be pretty entertaining — and distracting on higher difficulties.
 Those that don't speak themselves result in chatter with their rulers/manipulators (Cragalanche, the Underworlder rematches, Phoenix), between Pit and Palutena (Twinbellows, Great Reaper), or even between Pit and Pitnamely, Heart Of Hades.

 Quite a few bosses in Fire Emblem will say something along these lines when you first attack them, or when a specific character attacks them.